 Loyalty cards are also a winning strategy for reaching customers of all demographics.
-Loyalty programs incentivize your customers to shop more (or more frequently), and are offered at no cost (yet plenty of reward!) to the consumer.
+Loyalty programs incentivize your customers to shop more (or more frequently) and are offered at no cost (yet plenty of rewards!) to the consumer.

 Today, staying in touch is vital to the business/consumer relationship, so don’t drop the ball and keep touch points of communication with your customers open!

 Now Go Get Your Customers!